Azure/azure-openapi-validator/docs/rules.md

 Please refer to [array-schema-must-have-items.md](./array-schema-must-have-items.md) for details.

+### AvoidAdditionalProperties

+If a property is of type additionalProperties then this should be flagged as an error

+Please refer to [avoid-additional-properties.md](./avoid-additional-properties.md) for details.

 ### AvoidAnonymousTypes

 This rule appears when you define a model type inline, rather than in the definitions section.
 If the model represents the same type as another parameter in a different operation, then it becomes impossible to reuse that same class for both operations.